idhruvs/custom-react-search/README.md

     - Runs the code in development mode.

 2. `npm run build`
-    - Builds the UI source code and stores the result in `dist` folder
+    - Builds the UI source code and stores the result in `build` folder

 #### Components